Workshops

 Senses involved

-How many looks for a galaxy?
+The many looks of a galaxy

 Galaxies—and many other celestial objects—appear different depending on the instrument you use to observe them.
 In this activity, you’ll use fabrics of various textures to represent the different components of a galaxy and create your very own galaxy‑brooch.